ergomancer/q1k-intern-assignment-akash/README.md

-# qik-intern-assignment-akash
+# Diddit

-A task management application with a API backend and a frontend.
+A task management application with an API backend and a frontend.